Groundfloor Review – Is Investing With This Platform Worth It?

 Limited Recourse Obligation (LRO)

-Investors buy shares of this SEC-registered security which is called a Limited Recourse Obligation (LRO).
-Borrowers pay monthly interest payments or defer them until the full loan is paid off.
+Investors purchase shares of this SEC-registered security, known as a Limited Recourse Obligation (LRO).
+Borrowers either make monthly interest payments or defer them until full loan repayment.

 Real estate investing periods